 Brigham Young University-Idaho does not offer early decision or early action.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Getting into Brigham Young University Idaho is moderately difficult.
+It is moderately difficult to get into Brigham Young University Idaho.
 Brigham Young University Idaho evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Brigham Young University Idaho, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.
 Admissions to nursing program is program very difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
 When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.